 If you have a home (with stuff in it!), having Buildings and Contents Insurance just makes good sense.

 Buildings and Contents Insurance covers you against the loss, theft or damage to your personal possessions.

-It can also cover the contents of your shed and garage, and even covers the possessions you take out of the home – on holiday or to university or to work for example.
+It can also cover the contents of your shed or garage, and even covers anything you take out of the home – on holiday, or to work or university, for example.

-We understand there’s a lot to think about when it comes to making sure you have adequate cover to protect everything you own!
+We understand there’s a lot to think about when it comes to getting a Buildings and Contents Insurance policy that will ensure you have adequate cover to protect everything you own!